Sin (mythology): Nanna

 The precise etymology of the name Nanna is unknown, though it is agreed that it is not a genitive construction.
 It is first attested in the Uruk period.
 In earliest cuneiform texts from Uruk and Ur it was written as ^{(d)}LAK-32.NA, with NA possibly serving as a phonetic complement.
 The name of the city of Ur (Urim) was accordingly written as LAK-32.UNUG^{ki}, "residence of Nanna", per analogy with toponyms such as Zabalam, INANNA.UNUG^{ki}.
 In later periods LAK-32 coalesced with ŠEŠ (the ideogram for "brother"), and Nanna's name came to be written as ^{d}ŠEŠ+KI or ^{d}ŠEŠ.KI, though phonetic spellings such as na-an-na are attested too, for example as glosses in lexical lists.

 In early Assyriological scholarship it was often assumed that the variant form Nannar was the standard form of the name, but further research demonstrated that it does not predate the Old Babylonian period.
 The writing ^{d}na-an-na-ar is attested in Akkadian and Elamite texts, and was the result of linguistic contamination between the theonym Nanna and the common Akkadian noun nannaru, "light".
 As an epithet, nannaru could be used to address the moon god, but also Ishtar and Girra.

-It is uncertain if the theonym Nanum attested in a theophoric name from Umma is a derivative of Nanna, while Nanni worshiped in Mari and in the kingdom of Khana was a female deity and might be related to Nanaya rather than the moon god.
+It is uncertain if the theonym Nanum attested in a theophoric name from Umma is a derivative of Nanna, while Nanni worshiped in Mari and in the Ḫana was a female deity and might be related to Nanaya rather than the moon god.